EricChv/FullStackOpen/part1/courseinfo/README.md

 courseinfo/
 ├── App.js        # Main app logic and UI
-├── index.js      # Entry point for ReactDOM render
+└── index.js      # Entry point for ReactDOM render
-└── components/
-    └── Button.js # Reusable button component (optional)

 📖 What I Learned
-	•	How to create and use React components
+- How to create and use React components
-	•	Managing state with the useState hook
+- Managing state with the useState hook
-	•	Handling user events like clicks
+- Handling user events like clicks
-	•	Rendering content conditionally
+- Rendering content conditionally
-	•	Working with arrays and updating UI dynamically
+- Working with arrays and updating UI dynamically